You are here

 A great way to fulfill student teaching requirements for UMD education majors is to participate in one of UMD’s International Student Teaching programs.
 The College of Education and Human Service Professions' (CEHSP) Department of Education and International Programs & Services collaborate to offer programs in:

 - How long can I study abroad?
 You can study abroad for a semester, year, summer term, or on a short-term faculty-led program.
 Some students study abroad more than once!

 - How do I apply?
 The entire application process is online.
 Steps vary depending on the program.
 Visit individual program web pages for specific instructions.
 Note that most programs have an application fee.
 UMD’s study abroad application fee is $50.

 - What can I study?
 Almost anything!
-There are a variety of subject areas to find something to suit your major.
-You can fulfill Liberal Education requirements, degree requirements, or take electives unrelated to your degree.
-Bonus: enrolling in specified UMD study abroad programs fulfills the Global Liberal Education requirement at UMD!
-Browse our Study Abroad Course Database to see what classes past students have taken abroad and start the academic planning process early.
+There are a variety of subject areas offered in most programs making it possible to find something to suit your major.
+You can fulfill Liberal Education requirements, degree requirements, or take electives.
+Bonus: enrolling in specified UMD study abroad programs fulfills the Global Perspectives Liberal Education requirement at UMD!
+Browse our Study Abroad Course Database to see which classes past students have taken abroad and begin the academic planning process early.

 - Will I receive academic credit for my studies abroad?
 Yes.
 You’ll receive academic credit for all coursework you complete abroad.

-- How much does this cost?
+- How much does studying abroad cost?
 Costs vary!
 We offer programs that cost less than, the same as, and more than what you pay at UMD.
 Browse program costs on any specific study abroad program page.
 Use our budget planning tool to plan and compare costs at UMD and abroad.

 - Does financial aid apply?
 Yes.
 Financial aid may apply to study abroad costs.
 Check out more info about financial aid and study abroad.
 (Note: you must be a full-time student to receive financial aid.)

 - Do I need to know another language?
 No. While we encourage learning a new language and phrases in the language of your host country, all programs in all of our locations offer courses taught in English (with the exception of language programs).